-The Fed Dictates What's Next For These Emerging Market Bond ETFs
+The Fed Dictates What's Next For These EM Bond ETFs

 This data point accurately summarizes the vulnerability of emerging markets debt and equities to anticipated changes in Federal Reserve Policy: To this point in Friday's session, 43 exchange traded funds have hit 52-week lows, 14 of which are emerging markets bond or stock funds.